Helmet discography

-The discography of Helmet, a New York-based alternative metal band formed in 1989, consists of eight full-length studio albums, two compilation albums, 15 singles, and 14 music videos.
+The discography of Helmet, a New York–based alternative metal band formed in 1989, consists of nine full-length studio albums, two compilation albums, 15 singles, and 14 music videos.
 This list does not include material performed by members or former members of Helmet that was recorded with Adair, Anthrax, Band of Susans, Biohazard, The Cult, Disturbing the Peace, Exodus, Norma Jean, Testament, Tomahawk and White Zombie.

 Biography

 Helmet appeared on the New York underground scene in 1989 after vocalist/guitarist Page Hamilton had left Band of Susans.
 They were spotted by Tom Hazelmyer and signed to his Amphetamine Reptile Records label, releasing their debut 7 inch single, "Born Annoying", later that year.
 The label then released their first album, Strap It On, in 1990.
 After touring in support of that album, Helmet signed to Interscope Records in 1991 and started recording their second album, Meantime, which was released a year later.
 Meantime was far more successful, peaking at number one on the Billboard Heatseekers chart, and in 68th position on Billboard 200.
 The critically acclaimed album also provided their first ever charting single "Unsung", which remains one of Helmet's live staples the album has sold over 2 million copies worldwide, and later became the band's only album to achieve Gold status in the United States.

 After the release of Meantime, original guitarist Peter Mengede left Helmet on bad terms and was replaced by Rob Echeverria.
 The band returned to the studio with co-producer T-Ray in the fall of 1993, to record their third album.
 Betty, released in June 1994, earned the band its highest chart position, debuting at #45 on the Billboard 200 chart, with "Milquetoast", "Biscuits for Smut" and "Wilma's Rainbow" in particular becoming major rock radio hits at the time.
 Despite this, the album was not as successful as Meantime, and Echeverria soon left Helmet to join Biohazard.
 The band continued as a three-piece while recording their next album, Aftertaste, which was released in 1997.
 After recording was complete, guitarist Chris Traynor (formerly of Orange 9mm) was recruited for the supporting tour.
 Although "Exactly What You Wanted" became a moderate radio hit, the album spent only a few weeks on the Billboard 200 chart.
 In 1998, Helmet decided to break up after "9 years, 1600 shows" and 5 albums.